HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 | ico | 1.34% | 1.6% |
 | gif | 0.034% | 0.030% |
 | jpeg | 0.034% | 0.032% |

+#### Images with title attributes

+The title attribute which generates a tooltip that displays text is often mistaken as another reliable way to describe images to assistive technology.
+However according the HTML Standard,

+> “Relying on the `title` attribute is currently discouraged as many user agents do not expose the attribute in an accessible manner as required by this specification”

+Tooltips also introduce a host of other accessibility barriers such as information only being revealed on hover/mouseover, information not being properly communicated to assistive technology, lack of keyboard support, and general poor usability.
+The history of tooltips and their barriers  are well described by Sarah Higley in her blog post, “[Tooltips in the time of WCAG 2.1](https://sarahmhigley.com/writing/tooltips-in-wcag-21/)”.
+We found that 16.95% of all alt attributes also contain a title attribute and of these instances 73.56% of the titles are the exact same as the alt attribute.
+Of these instances 73.56% of desktop sites and 72.80% of mobile sites had matching values for both the alt and title attributes.

+#### Other facts about alt text

+- The median length for both desktop and mobile alt text is 18 characters.
+With the average English word length being 4.7 characters, this means the median alt attribute value is 3-4 words long.
+Depending on the image, being terse can be beneficial.
+However it is hard to imagine 4 words being sufficient for an accurate description of an image with any complexity.
+- The longest alt text length found for desktop sites was 15357625 characters.
+That’s enough to fill 5 and a half "War and Peace" sized books (assuming war and peace has an average word length of 4.7 characters).

+### Video on the Web

+Video and other multi-media content can enrich a Web experience, but often is not robustly supported for all users and can pose major accessibility barriers if it is not implemented with support.
+For more information see the [W3C’s Making Audio and Video Accessible](https://www.w3.org/WAI/media/av/).